 The primary legal questions revolve around the enforceability of premarital +/or marital agreements, and alternatively, the classification of property as either SP or CP.

 Premarital Agreements must follow strict protocols (designed to protect the parties).
-The preference being that parties have at least 7 days to obtain independent legal counsel + review the agreement before signing.
+The preference is that parties have at least 7 days to obtain independent legal counsel + review the agreement before signing.

 Once parties are married or their relationship is registered, the only formal requirement is that the agreement needs to be in writing.
 Any advantage gained by one party over the other [in other words "Bad Deal"] raises a presumption of undue influence which must be rebutted by the spouse or partner who has obtained the benefit.